Street Parking FAQs

 I parked downtown in “Limited Time Parking” and I moved my car, so why did I get a ticket?

-When parking in “Limited Time Parking” you must move your vehicle to a new block to park once your time is up.
+When parking in “Limited Time Parking” (eg. 2 hours, 3 hours, etc.) you must move your vehicle to a new block to park once your time is up.
 Moving your vehicle forward one or two spots or to the other side of the street is not sufficient and will result in a parking ticket.
-If you park downtown, leave, and return back to the same block within the posted time limit for that area (e.g. 2 hours), you may be ticketed.
+If you park in a limited time parking spot, leave, and return back to the same block within the posted time limit for that area (e.g. 2 hours), you may be ticketed.